 The simplest surgical procedure is the corporeal plication.
-Sutures are placed in the lining of the penis opposite the curvature to straighten the penis.
+Sutures are placed in the lining of the bent penis opposite the curvature to straighten the penis.
 This procedure is reserved for patients with mild curvatures, no pain and where penile shortening is not a major concern.

 Patch corporoplasty was developed to correct curvature and reduce the pain while maintaining penile length.
 During this procedure, the plaque is incised and covered or “patched” with a piece of vein (taken from the ankle), skin graft or synthetic material such as Gortex.
 A circumcision is typically performed at the same time in uncircumcised men.
 This is the procedure of choice for most men who wish reconstruction and is highly successful.